PEWEBER/Barbershop/README.md

   Running Intstructions:

+  Clone the repo to your local machine.
 In the command line navigate to the Lumia directory, run php -S localhost:8000 to set up temporary php server.
 Navigate to localhost:8000 in your web browser to view the site.

   Database: The project requires a databse for user accounts.
 You will need to set up one and replace the MySQL queries throughout the php files to correspond to the table you create.